anywhere campers rental in italy

 Just another gorgeous free campsite in New Zealand.

 Free camping in the US is practically exclusive to the west coast where there are more public lands.
-And even then the lands are remote and often difficult to access in larger RVs.
+Even then, the lands are remote and often difficult to access in larger RVs.

-In New Zealand, we had 30 MBs down as our internet speed and we were camped on this giant lake surrounded by mountains on every side.
-We stayed as long as we could before we had to dump our tanks..and promptly returned.
+In New Zealand, we had 30 MBs down, and we were camped on this giant lake surrounded by mountains on every side.
+We stayed as long as possible before we had to dump our tanks..and promptly returned.
 It’s one of our favorite free campsites in the world 🌏

 8. Two words: Chemical toilets.

 In all of our RV rentals thus far, the RV has had a cassette toilet.
 RVs in the States have them too, particularly smaller rigs like the Winnebago Revel.
-This means you have to dump your cassette toilet almost daily because it isn’t very large and will fill up fast.
+This means you must dump your cassette toilet almost daily because it isn’t very large and will fill up quickly.

 However, you may not dump your cassette toilet in the same place as you dump your grey water.
 In Italy, we dumped our cassette in chemical toilets specifically for this purpose.
 In New Zealand, I recall Heath rolling our cassette toilet like a suitcase across the parking lot to dump it in a public bathroom.